q4n0/j0kah/README.md

 Contributing

-If you wish to contribute to the project, or any questions or issues, please contact the maintainer at b0urn3@proton.me.
+If you wish to contribute to the project or have any questions or issues, please contact the maintainer at b0urn3@proton.me.

-This project is provided as is USE RESPONSIBLYI WONT BE RESPONSIBLE FOR ANY DAMAGES THAT MAY OCCUR!
-YOU ARE ON YPUR OWN!!!
+This project is provided as-is.
+USE RESPONSIBLY!
+I WILL NOT BE RESPONSIBLE FOR ANY DAMAGES THAT MAY OCCUR!
+YOU ARE ON YOUR OWN!